ArthurFerreira2/reinette/README.md

 # reinette
-a simple apple 1 emulator
+A simple apple 1 emulator

-implements a 6502 emulator, basic I/O and runs the woz monitor
+Implements a 6502 emulator, basic I/O and runs the woz monitor.

-can aslo run Vince Briel replica one ROM
+Can aslo run Vince Briel Replica 1 ROM which includes Krusader and Apple 1 Basic Just convert the binary dump into a C array as is done in woz.h

+Have fun !